scampcoder/quizlet/README.md

 # Quizlet React App

 A quick quiz app built using a trivia API and React.
-4th solo project from the Scrimba React course.
+This is 4th solo project from the Scrimba React course.
+Scrimba provides a Figma design, but the code is all me!

 # Things I Learned
 - How to set up simple routing with React Router Dom